IPad Air (1st generation): Design

 The iPad Air marked the first major design change for the iPad since the iPad 2; it has a thinner design that is 7.5 millimeters thick and has a smaller screen bezel similar to the iPad Mini.
 Apple reduced the overall volume for the iPad Air by using thinner components resulting in a 22% reduction in weight over the iPad 2.
 It retains the same 9.7-inch screen as the previous iPad model.
 The new front-facing camera is capable of video in 720p HD, includes face detection, and backside illumination.
-The rear camera received an upgrade as well; now being called the iSight camera, in addition to the same functions as the front camera it also contains a 5MP CMOS, hybrid IR filter and a fixed ƒ/2.4 aperture.
+The rear camera received an upgrade as well; now being called the iSight camera, in addition to the same functions as the front camera it also contains a 5 MP CMOS, hybrid IR filter and a fixed ƒ/2.4 aperture.
 The device was available in space gray and silver colors.

 As with previous generations, Apple continued to use recyclable materials.
 The enclosure of the iPad Air was milled from a solid block of aluminum making it 100% recyclable.
 The iPad Air is also free of the harmful materials BFRs and PVC.

 Hardware

-The iPad Air inherits most of the same hardware components from the iPhone 5S, such as its Apple A7 system-on-chip and Apple M7 motion processor.
+Even though the first-generation iPad Air inherits most of its hardware from the iPhone 5S, including the Apple A7 system-on-chip with its Secure Enclave for enhanced security and the Apple M7 motion processor, it retains the same home button design as previous 9.7-inch iPads (iPad 2–4) and therefore, just like the second-generation iPad Mini, does not support Touch ID.
 The A7 present in the iPad Air is slightly different however, in that it does not use a PoP design which stacks the RAM on top of the SoC.
 It also features a metal heat spreader to compensate for the slightly faster clock speed and to provide better thermal management.
-The Air also includes a 5 megapixel rear-facing camera (iSight), a FaceTime HD front-facing camera, support for 802.11n, and an estimated 10 hours of battery life.
+The Air also includes a 5-megapixel rear-facing camera (iSight), a FaceTime HD front-facing camera, support for 802.11n, and an estimated 10 hours of battery life.
 It boots faster than any previous iPad model.

 As with all previous generations of iPhone and iPad hardware, there are four buttons and one switch on the iPad Air.
 With the device in its portrait orientation, these are: a "home" button on the face of the device under the display that returns the user to the home screen, a wake/sleep button on the top edge of the device, and two buttons on the upper right side of the device performing volume up/down functions, under which is a switch whose function varies according to device settings, functioning either to switch the device into or out of silent mode or to lock/unlock the orientation of the screen.
 It uses the same home button that was built in previous iPad models and therefore does not include a fingerprint scanner.